kkylelu/chongAiTa/README.md

 - **Nearby Services Map**: Whether urgently looking for a nearby animal hospital, wanting to take your furry baby for a walk, or needing to buy pet supplies, the built-in map uses Google Places technology to immediately provide the nearest options.

-- **Spending Charts**: "PawsPal" also provides spending charts, letting you see monthly expenses at a glance, easily maintaining your furry baby's quality of life.
+- **Spending Charts**: Let you see monthly expenses at a glance, easily maintaining your furry baby's quality of life.

+- **Pet Stickers**: You can customize pet stickers, create unique profile pictures by dragging, scaling, and applying filters.

 ## Getting Started